MTDOJRP/docs/docs/8-law-enforcement/1-apply.md

 The following departments are currently active and accepting new applicants for the KCDOJRP Law Enforcement program.

 - **DPS** (Department of Public Safety)

+The Department of Public Safety will be the only available department until the server population justifies more units and LEO.
+Thank you for your understanding!

+Please note that the DPS has access to uniforms & vehicles for all departments.
 :::

   </TabItem>